threefoldfoundation/www_threefold_io/content/blog/dunia_yetu/index.md

 ---
 id: dunia_yetu
-title: Dunia Yetu Formally Announced in Dar Es Salaam
+title: "Dunia Yetu Formally Announced in Dar Es Salaam"
-image_caption: Dunia Yetu
+image_caption: "Dunia Yetu"
 description: Dunia Yetu (Our World) is a collaborative and co-owned movement to redefine the digital landscape in Tanzania and East Africa, empower coders, spur economic development, and build a self-reliant sovereign digital ecosystem for a better digital future.
 date: 2024-01-26
 taxonomies: